Skip to content

 Hardware and Software Prerequisites

-You need Windows 11 version 22H2 or later to use Live Captions, and keeping your system updated through Windows Update is key for getting the latest language packs.
+Windows 11 version 22H2 or later is required to use Live Captions.
+Keeping your system updated through Windows Update remains essential for fetching the latest language packs.

 How to add a language